Welcome to SBS Robotics!

 * Teams participate in local competitions

 * Training sessions may also continue throughout the school year

 FLL Team News:

 Ready for some more robotics fun?
 Want to try the program and see if FLL is for you?
-Attend our winter boot camp program!
+Attend our winter/spring training program!

 See our flyer and registration form in the SBS Express for more information!
 Click on the SBS Robotics Programs link and register today!
 Programs start the last week of January.